CDSoft/panda/doc/panda.md

 The file format (extension) must be in the `render` field, after the `%o` tag (e.g.: `%o.png`), not in the `img` field.

+If the program requires a specific input file extension, it can be specified in the `render` field, after the `%i` tag (e.g.: `%i.xyz`).

 ```meta
 _plantuml = "{{plantuml}}"
 _build = "output_path"